dogecoinfoundation/libdogecoin/doc/transaction.md

 `int sign_raw_transaction(int inputindex, char* incomingrawtx, char* scripthex, int sighashtype, long double amount, char* privkey)`

-This function takes in an index denoting which of the current transaction's inputs to sign (inputindex), the raw hexadecimal representation of the transaction to sign (incomingrawtx), the pubkey script in hexadecimal format (scripthex), the signature hash type (sighashtype), the amount included in the input to sign (amount), and the WIF-encoded private key used to sign the input (privkey). **Important:** `sign_raw_transaction` must be run within a secp256k1 context, which can be created by calling `dogecoin_ecc_start()` and `dogecoin_ecc_stop()` as shown below.
+This function takes in an index denoting which of the current transaction's inputs to sign (inputindex), the raw hexadecimal representation of the transaction to sign (incomingrawtx), the pubkey script in hexadecimal format (scripthex), the signature hash type (sighashtype), the amount included in the input to sign (amount), and the WIF-encoded private key used to sign the input (privkey).
+Signature hash type in normal use cases is set to 1 to denote that anyone can pay.
+In C, the function returns a boolean denoting success, but the actual signed transaction hex is passed back through incomingrawtx.
+From the wrappers, the transaction is simply returned as a string unless the signing fails, which results in a return of zero (Python) or an empty string (Go). **Important:** `sign_raw_transaction` must be run within a secp256k1 context, which can be created by calling `dogecoin_ecc_start()` and `dogecoin_ecc_stop()` as shown below.

 _C usage:_
 ```C